CLARIAH/scholarly-web-annotation-server/discussion/handling-permissions.md

 ### Operations permitted

 The most basic permission is being able to read/see/view an annotation.
-Given that a user can create, retrieve, edit, and remove annotations, it makes sense to have separate permissions for different *operations*, e.g. seeing, changing and removing (**question: should changing and removing be a single operational permission?**).
+Given that a user can create, retrieve, edit, and remove annotations, it makes sense to have separate permissions for different *operations*, e.g. seeing, changing and removing (**question: should changing and removing be a single operational permission?** [BB: I vote yes]).
 This can also be based on the UNIX model for read/write/execute permissions.
 The *execute* operation in UNIX has no meaningful correspondence in the annotation domain, so it can be discarded.

 This results in the following list of requirements: